 A core principle of HF4Y is Youth Choice, Youth Voice and Self-Determination.
 In other words, young people should have some kind of say as to what kind of housing they receive and where it is located.
 There are sometimes questions about the kind of housing that young people should have access to through Housing First.
-Housing First programs typically prioritize independent living through the use of scattered-site housing, which in North America at least involves renting units in independent private rental markets, but may also include social housing.
+Housing First programs typically prioritise independent living through the use of scattered-site housing, which in North America at least involves renting units in independent private rental markets, but may also include social housing.
 Most certainly within a Housing First for Youth program, independent living is a desired outcome for all young people and is a preferred option for young people who are homeless.

-However, when we consider the developmental needs of young people and the legal constraints that may exist to renting housing to minors in some communities, we need to bear in mind that ideally there needs to be a broader range of options, including those identified in Figure 2 above.
+However, when we consider the developmental needs of young people and the legal constraints that may exist to renting housing to minors in some communities, we need to bear in mind that ideally there needs to be a broader range of options.

-In some contexts (ex.
-Ireland and Scotland) HF4Y programs only offer scattered-site, independent living.
+In some contexts (such as Ireland and Scotland, for instance) HF4Y programs only offer scattered site, independent living.
 This is consistent with the core principles that argue for a separation of housing and supports, and for the principle that young people cannot lose their housing when they leave the program.
 In such contexts where such housing is not desired by nor appropriate for a young person, they may be referred to other housing program options that are more age and developmentally appropriate.

-In other contexts where other housing options and systems of supports for young people are less developed (such as Canada), young people may be referred to other kinds of housing options such as transitional housing, while remaining within a HF4Y program as long as the following conditions are adhered to:
+In other contexts where other housing options and systems of supports for young people are less developed (such as Canada), young people may be referred to other kinds of housing options such as transitional housing while remaining within a HF4Y program as long as the following conditions are adhered to:

-- The young person has real options and makes an informed decision to participate in the alternative housing program; - They remain part of the Housing First program and on the case load of a HF4Y worker, even while residing in a housing program that comes with supports and potentially conditions (this is with the understanding and consent of the young person); - They are provided with support for accessing other kinds of housing, independent living in particular, when they leave the program.
-In other words, they cannot lose their housing and supports when their tenure in the housing program ends; and - There is a clear pathway for HF4Y clients to eventually move into, and sustain, independent living accommodations.
+- The young person has real options and makes an informed decision to participate in the alternative housing program; - They remain part of the Housing First program and on the caseload of a HF4Y worker, even while residing in a housing program that comes with supports and potentially conditions (this is with the understanding and consent of the young person); - They are provided with support for accessing other kinds of housing and in particular, independent living when they leave the program.
+In other words, they cannot lose their housing and supports when their tenure in the housing program ends. - There is a clear pathway for HF4Y clients to eventually move into, and sustain, independent living accommodations.

-As is the case in any Housing First context, choice is primary, which means there must be options; and in this case, options that are age and developmentally appropriate.
+As is the case in in any Housing First context, choice is primary, which means there must be options; and in this case, options that are age and developmentally appropriate.

-In regards to housing options, one final consideration should be the fact that the kind of housing a young person chooses at a given time based on what they think will work for them, may not be permanent.

-"Young people must be given the opportunity to change their mind and try something different if their original choice is not working for them."
+In regard to housing, one final consideration should be the fact that the kind of housing a young person chooses at a given time based on what they think will work for them, may not be permanent.
+"Young people must be given the opportunity to change their mind and try something different if their original choice is not working for them but the support will follow them into their new form of accommodation."
 (Wally Czech, Director of Training, CAEH)